cchoban/chob/docs/packages/helpers.md

 (list) path_env - Paths to be added to PATH environment (dict) environments - Environments to be added
 (dict) createShortcut - Shortcuts for software, this will help to run software from command line.
+(boolean) arches - Install software for both arches (x86 and x64) (string) unzipPath - Path to be unzipped files (string) extractFolder - Folder to be extracted inside ZIP file.
+Check 'cURL' package as an example.
 ```